ctools/ctools/doc/source/reference_manual/ctulimit.rst

 Synopsis
 --------

-This tools computes the upper flux limit for a specific source model.
+This tool computes the upper flux limit for a specific source model.
 Except of the node function, all spectral models are supported.
 Starting from the maximum likelihood model parameters, the tool finds the model flux that leads to a decrease of the likelihood that corresponds to a given confidence level.